ibanmarco/aws_codecommit_lambda_sns/README.md

 ![Minimal Screenshot](img/diagram.png)

-This code will deploy a lambda function that will call to SNS to email notification everytime that a pull request or merge is done.
+This code will deploy a lambda function that will call SNS to email notification everytime that a pull request or merge is done.
 Basically, once a pull request or merge is done, a CloudWatch rule will be trigged and the lambda function will be invoked.

 You can see the codecommit events through CloudTrail using the follow command where $PROFILE is the profile you are using and $EPOCH_TIMESTAMP is the date in epoch.